Zikra48/Personal-Expense-Tracker-/README.md

 # Personal-Expense-Tracker-

-A Python-based command-line Personal Expense Tracker that helps you monitor your income, expenses, and budget.
-Built with Object-Oriented Programming principles for clean and modular code.
+A beginner-friendly Python project that helps you **track income and expenses**, **visualize your spending**, and get **monthly advice** based on your habits.
+Built with object-oriented programming (OOP) concepts.

 ## Features
 - Add income and expenses transactions
 - Categorize transactions (Food, Transport, etc.)
 - View current balance, total balance, total income, and total expenses
 - Monthly summary (optional)
-- Save/load data from a local JSON file
+- Save/load data using a JSON file
 - Date and time stamps for all entries
+- Generate a **pie chart** of expenses by category

 ## Technologies Used
 - Python 3
 - OOP Concepts
-- JSON for data storage
+- JSON file handling
-- (Optional: Matplotlib for future visualizations)
+- Data visualization with matplotlib
+-  CLI menus and input handling